luphord/imgwrench/docs/usage.rst

     Usage: imgwrench filmstrip [OPTIONS]

-    Stack all images horizontally, creating a row collage.
+    Stack all images horizontally, creating a filmstrip.

     Options:
-    -s, --height INTEGER     height of the collage image  [default: 2048] -w, --frame-width FLOAT  width of the frame as a fraction of the height  of the collage  [default: 0.025]
+    -s, --height INTEGER     height of the filmstrip  [default: 2048] -w, --frame-width FLOAT  width of the frame as a fraction of the height  of the filmstrip  [default: 0.025]
     -c, --color COLOR        color of the frame as a color name, hex value or in rgb(...) function form  [default: white]
     --help                   Show this message and exit.

 frame